-1.1.
-The ITCC Series is organised and administered in accordance with the General Competition Rules (GCR's) of Motorsport Ireland (MI), the International Sporting Code of the FIA (the Code), the Standard regulations for Racing (Appendix 40 MI Yearbook), the General Racing Class Sporting Regulations (Appendix 41 of MI Yearbook), any supplementary regulations issued by the Race Organising Clubs and these Regulations.
+- 1.1.
+The ITCC Series is organised and administered in accordance with the General Competition Rules (GCR's) of Motorsport Ireland (MI), the International Sporting Code of the FIA (the Code), the Standard regulations for Racing (Appendix 40 MI Yearbook), the General Racing Class Sporting Regulations (Appendix 41 of MI Yearbook), any supplementary regulations issued by the Race Organising Clubs and these Regulations. - 1.2.
+There will be one main championship: Irish Touring Car Championship (Class A) with two sub championship: Production Class (Class B) and Stockhatch Championship (Class C).